ADU Zoning Ordinance Amendment

 Proposed Local Program for the Separate Sale of ADUs

 Assembly Bill 1033, passed by the state legislature in 2023 allows cities and counties to develop a program to allow for the separate sale of ADUs.
-Currently, the separate sale of ADUs is not permitted in the County.
 Adoption of this legislation would create a clear legal pathway for such sales, and would support the County’s priority to expand homeownership opportunities at more attainable price points, increasing access to housing for individuals and families across a range of income levels.
 This pathway may also help reduce displacement and allow families the option to downsize by moving into the ADU and selling the primary home.
 Providing opportunities to downsize could also help Seniors to remain in their communities, and age in place, while accessing the market sale value of a portion of their own property.

 The Board of Supervisors directed staff to examine the feasibility of this program in March of 2024.
 Then in October of 2024, the Board directed staff to move forward with the development of local program and emphasized the importance of community input in shaping local eligibility criteria.

 In the spring and fall of 2025, staff gathered feedback on local priorities and recommendations that should be considered for allowing the separate sale of ADUs in the unincorporated County.
-Public input has been used to develop and refine local eligibility criteria that will be provided to the Board for consideration in the adoption of the ADU Zoning Ordinance Amendment.
+Public input was used to develop and refine local eligibility criteria that was provided to the Board for consideration in the adoption of the ADU Zoning Ordinance Amendment.

 Draft Ordinance